-You will find that US dollars are accepted across the island, and most shops and restaurants accept major credit cards and travelers' cheques.
+You will find that US dollars are accepted across the island, and most shops and restaurants accept major credit cards and travelers' checks.

-Barbados has a modern telecommunications infrastructure with the latest in digital technology and fibre optic systems, so staying in touch is not a problem.
+Barbados has a modern telecommunications infrastructure with the latest in digital technology and fiber optic systems, so staying in touch is not a problem.

 High speed internet is widely available and there's no shortage of Wi-Fi hot spots on the island.